 Epilepsy, your periods and getting pregnant

 Your menstrual cycle starts on the first day of your period and ends on the day before your next period.
 Most women have a menstrual cycle of between 24 and 35 days and ovulate (release an egg) around 10-16 days before their next period.
-If they have sex, this is the time of the month when they might be able to get pregnant.
+This is the time of the month when they might be able to get pregnant.

 Your menstrual cycle can be affected by your epilepsy, the number of seizures you have, your age or your epilepsy medicine.
 Sometimes, periods might start earlier or later than expected.
 And some women with epilepsy find that their periods don’t follow a pattern, or happen very rarely.
-This can make it difficult to work out when the best time is to have sex, to have a chance of getting pregnant.
+This can make it difficult to work out when you are most likely to have a chance of getting pregnant.

 Polycystic ovary syndrome and your periods